rxcmr/dclient/README.md

 # dclient

-To use, simply call a new instance of Flesh
+To use, simply call a new instance of Pilot passing in a token, prefix and shards

 Requirements:
 - `.env` file in root directory, with Discord API Token (TOKEN) field,